maximilien/musings/blogs/ai/5.1/publish.md

 📚 **Documentation**: Feature guides, API reference, architecture deep-dives

-💬 **Dicussions**: Join our Github community for support and discussions
+💬 **Discussions**: Join our Github community for support and discussions

 🐛 **Issues**: Report bugs or request features on GitHub